Electrolite

-"Electrolite" is a song by R.E.M. released as their third single and closing track from their tenth studio album, New Adventures in Hi-Fi.
-The song is a piano-based ballad to Los Angeles, Hollywood icons and the closing 20th century.
-Initially, Michael Stipe objected to including the song on the album, but was won over by Peter Buck and Mike Mills.
-It has since become one of his favorite R.E.M. songs as well as one of Radiohead lead singer Thom Yorke's; Radiohead has covered the song.
+"Electrolite" is a song by American rock band R.E.M., released as the closing track from their tenth studio album, New Adventures in Hi-Fi (1996), and as the album's third single later that year.
+The song is a piano-based ballad dedicated to Hollywood and the closing twentieth century.
+Frontman Michael Stipe initially objected to including the song on the album, but was convinced by his bandmates Peter Buck and Mike Mills.

-The single was released on December 2, 1996, in the United Kingdom and on February 2, 1997, in the United States.
+The single was released by Warner Bros. on December 2, 1996, in the United Kingdom and on February 2, 1997, in the United States.
 Commercially, "Electrolite" reached the top 40 in Canada, Finland, Iceland and the United Kingdom but stalled at number 96 on the US Billboard Hot 100.
 The single's music video, directed by Peter Care and Spike Jonze, "involved dune buggies, crazy costumes, and rubber reindeer."

 Composition

 The piano line for the song was originally written by Mills in his apartment before bringing it to the band.
-The lyrics were composed by Stipe about the two-year period he spent living in Santa Monica and the trips he would take to people-watch on Mulholland Drive.
-During a June 21, 2008 performance in Atlanta, Georgia, Stipe mentioned that he was inspired to write the song after the 1994 Northridge earthquake.
-He told the audience that his home in L.A. was badly damaged and he went up Mulholland Drive and watched the lights from the city at night.
+The lyrics were composed by Stipe about the two-year period he spent living in Santa Monica and the trips he would take to look down on Los Angeles from Mulholland Drive.
+During a performance in Atlanta in June 2008, Stipe mentioned that he had been inspired to write the song after the 1994 Northridge earthquake.

-Like most of New Adventures in Hi-Fi, this song was recorded while on tour promoting Monster.
-This song was recorded by Joe O'Herlihy, Scott Litt, and Jo Ravitch during a soundcheck before their November 4, 1995 show in Phoenix, Arizona's Desert Sky Pavilion.
+Most of New Adventures in Hi-Fi was recorded while the group was on tour promoting Monster; "Electrolite" was recorded by Joe O'Herlihy, Scott Litt, and Jo Ravitch during a soundcheck before a performance at the Desert Sky Pavilion in Phoenix, Arizona, on November 4, 1995.
+Stipe recorded his vocal track at Bad Animal Studios in Seattle after the tour concluded.
+Stipe initially did not want to include the song on the album, but was persuaded to by his bandmates.